hashgraph/hedera-improvement-proposal/HIP/hip-14.md

 4. Define an alignment path between holds and scheduled transaction.

-Simple signatures or multisig scenarios, and expiration times , brings a very close connection to scheduled transactions.
-A basic abstraction could be that a hold is a held balance, with a linked scheduled transaction.
+Simple signatures or multi-sig and expiration times bring a very close connection to scheduled transactions.
+A basic abstraction could be that a hold is a held balance with a linked scheduled transaction.

-It's key for the hold, that there is no intermediate accounts, or counterparty risk.
-Funds will be always stay at sender part or will be transfered to receiver.
-The hold concept is distinguishing between totalBalance, and available balance.
+It's key for the _hold_ that there are no intermediate accounts or counterparty risk.
+Funds will always stay with the sender or transfered to receiver.
+For _holds_, we must distinguish between totalBalance and available balance.

 * totalbalance = available + held balance
 * available = fully unrestricted usage
-* held = linked to a pending execution, use case trigger
+* held = linked to a pending execution (use case trigger)

 ## Specification